Subscribe

 Moats don’t appear quickly or by accident; they require consistent investment and prioritization over a course of years.
 This is exactly what a “strategy” is supposed to organize, and what “just be agile and react to whatever happens” will not.
 Therefore, a good strategy will have identified one or very few moats that the company will create, and the primary themes of action that will excavate them and fill them with Buffett’s piranhas.

 The example of AWS shows that the taxonomy is only a starting point.
 The details of exactly how one item applies to a specific company are essential.
 A strategy that states “We will create switching costs” is not a strategy; it is a statement of what you hope will become true, rather than an explanation of how you will cause that to become true.
-A strategy to intentionally create switching costs looks more like this:
+A strategy to intentionally create switching costs could look more like this:

 Objective